 - The SL Positioning Client UE is provisioned with the Onboarding Enrolment Information during the registration procedure.
 The Onboarding Enrolment Information is specified in TS 33.122 [11].

-- The SL Positioning client UE invokes the Application exposure API over the application layer as specified clause 5.x for an AF.
+- The SL Positioning client UE invokes the Application exposure API over the application layer as specified in clause 6.7.1.2.

-- The authorization of the SL positioning client UE for Ranging and sidelink positioning service invocation performed and checking that the Reference UE's and Target UE's privacy criteria are met, follows the same the procedures as for the AF in clause 5.X.
+- The authorization of the SL positioning client UE for Ranging and sidelink positioning service invocation is performed to check that the Reference UE's and Target UE's privacy criteria are met, following the same the procedures as service exposure to the AF in clause 6.7.2.

 When using the control plane-based procedure:

-- The SL Positioning Client UE invokes the Ranging/SL Positioning service exposure via the 5GC-MO-LR procedure with Sidelink Positioning for relative positioning as defined in clause 6.2.x of TS 23.273 [8].
+- The SL Positioning Client UE invokes the Ranging/SL Positioning service exposure via the 5GC-MO-LR procedure with Sidelink Positioning for relative positioning as defined in clause 6.6.1.2.

 - The Client UE sends the 5GC-MO-LR request to AMF and this triggers the AMF to send the Ranging/SL positioning request to the GMLC for the Ranging/SL Positioning service with including the SL positioning client UE ID.